LutherCS/aads-class-pub/README.md

 PYTHONPATH=.
 ```

-Note that *.env* is excluded from version control by default and has to be added to each copy of the repository
+Note that *.env* is excluded from version control and has to be added to each copy of the repository

 * Install *pythonds3* to use textbook implementations of various data structures and algorithms.